-Before you get started, take another long look at the job posting and highlight some of the key responsibilities or requirements that the employer is looking for.
+Before you begin to write a cover letter, take another long look at the job posting and highlight some of the key responsibilities or requirements that the employer is looking for.
 In your first full paragraph or two, call out your most relevant, impressive experiences and explain how they align with what the employer is looking for and have prepared you to excel in the role to which you’re applying.
 Now isn’t the tie to be vague or humble, but instead to make a strong, compelling connection between your own competencies and talents and what the employer is looking for.

-(If you’re in the midst of a major career change and having trouble formulating a cover letter that speaks to this transition, take a look at these tips.)
+(If you’re in the midst of a major career change and having trouble writing a cover letter that speaks to this transition, take a look at these tips.)

 Step 4: Anecdotes and real-life examples add color and personality to your cover letter

-Select one of your most relevant accomplishments to discuss a little more in depth, and use this to demonstrate your strengths and qualifications.
+Select one of your most relevant accomplishments to discuss a little more in-depth, and use this to demonstrate your strengths and qualifications.
 You could choose a scenario where you’ve solved a particular problem, led a team or project, overcame a challenging situation, or achieved positive results.
-Tell the story of what happened and what role you played.
+So, while writing a cover letter, tell the story of what happened and what role you played.
 Follow this up by reiterating why this type of experience has prepared you for the role to which you are applying and makes you the best candidate for the position.